makrai/notes/malladi2305-fine-tune-just-fwd.md

     * Section 3 uses the standard choice of Adam for FT
     * we provide SGD experiments in Appendix E.1
-* For ease of illustration, we assume that z is sampled from a sphere with radius √d, and in Appendix F.2 we derive the rate for a general Gaussian z, which was used in the experiments
+* For ease of illustration, we assume that z is sampled from a sphere with radius √d
+  * in Appendix F.2 we derive the rate for a general Gaussian z, which was used in the experiments
 * We follow classical analyses of SGD and
   * replace the mini-batch gradient estimate with SPSA.
 Consider the minibatch SGD update θt+1 ← θt − η∇L(θ; Bt) where Bt is a minibatch drawn uniformly